rmassaroni/nvim-gpush/README.md

 - support for other plugin managers
 - script to find if there is a new release of gpush available for download
 - config option to auto_update gpush
+- mention required version of gpush. the latest is not always required

 ## Known Bugs